-TOM PASKOWITZ focuses his practice on commercial litigation and disputes, with a concentration in the area of securities litigation.
-This includes representing financial institutions and related individuals in direct purchaser and class action securities litigations, derivative actions and regulatory enforcement proceedings, as well as representing leading companies in all aspects of commercial litigation and disputes.
-Tom has represented clients in federal and state courts, arbitral forums, and in investigations before the DOJ, SEC, CFTC and State Attorneys General.
-Tom has also represented major Chinese and Japanese corporations and institutions in U.S. Litigation.
-He maintains an active pro bono practice, including representation of individuals in family law and immigration matters.
+TOM PASKOWITZ focuses his practice on commercial litigation and disputes, with a concentration in the areas of antitrust and securities litigation.
+This includes representing companies in both the financial services, manufacturing, and other industries in direct and class action litigations alleging a variety of anti-competitive behavior, such as price-fixing, customer allocation, and monopolization.
+This also includes representing financial institutions and related individuals in direct purchaser and class action securities litigations, derivative actions, and regulatory enforcement proceedings, as well as representing leading companies in all aspects of commercial litigation and disputes.
+Tom has represented clients in federal and state courts, various arbitral forums, and in investigations before the DOJ, SEC, CFTC, and State Attorneys General.
+Tom’s experience also includes representing numerous major Chinese and Japanese corporations and financial institutions in U.S. Litigation.

-Tom is a former member of the adjunct faculty at Columbia Law School, where he taught a course on legal writing and practice for several years.
+Tom maintains an active pro bono practice, including representation of individuals in family law and immigration matters.
+He is a former member of the adjunct faculty at Columbia Law School, where he taught a course on legal writing and practice for several years.